The Merger Control Review: International Merger Remedies

-When planning an acquisition or merger involving global companies, merging parties often concentrate on obtaining merger approvals in the United States and the European Union in the expectation that other countries' regulators would follow the lead provided by the US and EU authorities.
+When planning an acquisition or merger involving global companies, merging parties often concentrate on obtaining merger approvals in the United States and the European Union, in the expectation that other countries' regulators would follow the substantive lead provided by those authorities.

-Now, with the increase in national merger control systems and other regulators' increased activity, other countries' regulators may also significantly impact a deal.
-Similarly, the extent of international cooperation on mergers is steadily growing.2 For example, the International Competition Network (ICN) mergers working group included 21 countries in 2006, but that had risen to over 60 in 2016.3
+Now, with the growth in national merger control systems and other regulators' increased activity, other countries' regulators may also significantly impact a deal.
+Similarly, the extent of international cooperation on mergers is steadily growing.2 For example, the International Competition Network (ICN) mergers working group included 21 countries in 2006, but that had risen to over 60 in 2020.3

 So, while in practice the US and the EU remain 'priority' jurisdictions because of the economic importance of the territories they cover and their influence, parties should also consider the possible need for remedies in other jurisdictions, tailored to deal with other specific concerns, or the application of similar principles to local markets.

 Some local interventions remain pragmatic rather than strict, because sometimes a competition authority in a smaller country may consider that it cannot enforce its will on a big deal occurring abroad when there are no local assets in that country, or because the authority may be concerned that if it presses a company too far, the company might just withdraw from the local market.4 However, even then, such a situation may still lead to behavioural remedies in that country.